 Run flat tyres allow motorists to continue driving after they lose tyre pressure.
 On average, these products let you travel up to 50 miles, on speeds up to 50 mph (depending on the technology and product).
 This is due to reinforced sidewalls.
 In short, this enables drivers to reach the nearest tyre service station without having to change the wheel on the roadside.
-Consequently, many motorists prefer run flat tyres, as they reduce your reliance on a spare wheel.
+Consequently, many motorists prefer to run flat tyres as they reduce your reliance on a spare wheel.

 Depending on who makes the product, there are different markings for run flat tyres.
 The most common terms are:

 - EMT, used on Goodyear tyres

 - PAX and ZP, used on Michelin tyres

 - RSC, used on BMW vehicles

 - SSRF, used on Pirelli tyres